Trump arraignment: Private plane, agents, protests expected on journey

 Step one - from beachfront residence to airport

-The former president is currently at Mar-a-Lago, his sprawling beachfront residence and members-only club in Palm Beach, Florida.
+The former president, a New York native, currently resides at Mar-a-Lago, his sprawling beachfront residence and members-only club in Palm Beach, Florida.

-He has said he plans to leave Florida at midday (17:00 BST).

-We know the former president will be accompanied by Secret Service agents from the moment he leaves Mar-a-Lago.
+Mr Trump is being accompanied by US Secret Service agents.
 One official who spoke on condition of anonymity told the Washington Post that "dozens and dozens" of agents would be required to ensure the trip is secure.

-He'll likely travel by car to Palm Beach International Airport which is 2.5 miles (4km) from Mar-a-Lago.
-While that isn't confirmed, he's used the airport many times before and it's about a 15 minute drive.
+He travelled in a motorcade to Palm Beach International Airport, which is 2.5 miles (4km) from Mar-a-Lago.
+He has used the airport many times before and it's about a 15-minute drive.

-As a former president - and given the large Secret Service presence we know will be in tow - he'll likely travel to the airport as part of a motorcade.

-There has been a small number of vocal supporters outside his Florida home for days, and they will no doubt be cheering him on as he heads to the airport.
+There has been a small number of vocal supporters outside his Florida home for days, and they could be heard cheering him on as he headed to the airport.

 Step two - a personal plane to New York

-Mr Trump is reportedly going to fly from Florida to New York's LaGuardia Airport on his private plane - a flight of around three hours.
+Mr Trump is reportedly flying from Florida to New York's LaGuardia Airport on his private plane - a flight of around three hours.

 The aircraft, which has been dubbed Trump Force One, is a Boeing 757 that he purchased for a reported $100m (£80m) in 2011.